-We’d all like smooth, silky hair.
-And with a little help and advice, we can all have it.
+We’d all like to know how to make your hair smooth and silky.
+And with a little help and advice, we all can have it.

 Why hair gets rough